core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Using the Accept Option, the requester can control whether this list is returned in CoRE Link Format (`application/link-format`, default) or its alternate content-formats (`application/link-format+json` or `application/link-format+cbor`).

+The page and count parameters are used to obtain lookup results in specified increments using pagination, where count specifies how many links to return and page specifies which subset of links organized in sequential pages , each containing 'count' links, starting with link zero and page zero.
+Thus, specifying count of 10 and page of 0 will return the first 10 links in the result set (links 0-9).
+Count = 10 and page = 1 will return the next 'page' containing links 10-19, and so on.

 Multiple query parameters MAY be included in a lookup, all included parameters MUST match for a resource to be returned.
 The character'\*' MAY be included at the end of a parameter value as a wildcard operator.

 The rd-lookup interface MAY use any set of query parameters to match the registered attributes and relations.
 In addition, this interface MAY be used with queries that specify domains, endpoints, and groups.
 For example, a domain lookup filtering on groups would return a list of domains that contain the specified groups.
 An endpoint lookup filtering on groups would return a list of endpoints that are in the specified groups.